EfficienSea2/BalticWebIdReg/sandbox/bw-idreg-web/README.md

 Make sure that src/main/resources/keycloak.json is a valid Keycloak client configuration file.
 By default, it assumes that you are running the Keycloak server configured in the bw-idreg-authsvr project.

+You can also start the demo client with the VM argument: -Dkeycloak.json=/path/to/keycloak.json